aaalgo/kgraph/README.md

 * KGraph works on abstract objects.
 The only assumption it makes is that a similarity score can be computed on any pair of objects, with a user-provided function.
-* KGraph is among the fastest of libraries for k-NN search.
+* KGraph is among the fastest of libraries for k-NN search according to [recent benchmark](https://github.com/erikbern/ann-benchmarks).

 For best generality, the C++ API should be used.
 A python wrapper is provided under the module name pykgraph, which supports Euclidean